Nhogen/JVWCD-Spring-2022/README.md

 ## Notes

 + (From Zach) The first thing I did in the rmd file was to get the dates in a consistent format.
-I figured wed want the same format to be able to look at the same day or hour between the data frames.
+I figured we'd want the same format to be able to look at the same day or hour between the data frames.

 ## Questions